Medici (TV series): International transmission

-Netflix carries out the show in the US, Canada, the UK, Ireland and India since December 2016.
-They lost the rights to season 1 in January 2023.
+Netflix carries the show in the US, Canada, the UK, Ireland and India since December 2016.

-The series is broadcast in 190 countries worldwide, including on SBS in Australia, on Fox Premium in Argentina, SFR's premium SVOD service Zive in France, Sky 1 in Germany, on RTP1 in Portugal, and on RTS2 in Serbia.
+The series is broadcast in 190 countries worldwide, including on SBS in Australia, on Fox Premium in Latin America, SFR's premium SVOD service Zive in France, Sky 1 in Germany, on RTP1 in Portugal, and on RTS 2 in Serbia.
 It was also sold in Japan, Israel, and New Zealand.

 Home media

-The second season was also released in Blu-Ray (Region B) on the 24 January 2019.
+The second season was also released in Blu-Ray (Region B) on 24 January 2019.
 Both Italian editions have the original audio track in English and the Italian-dubbed audio track.

 Other media

-On the 16 October 2018, a novelisation of the events told in the second season titled I Medici - Lorenzo il Magnifico was published in Italy by Michele Gazo.
+On 16 October 2018, a novelisation of the events told in the second season titled I Medici – Lorenzo il Magnifico was published in Italy by Michele Gazo.

 Soundtrack

 The soundtrack for the series was composed by Paolo Buonvino.
 The opening theme song Renaissance was produced with the collaboration of Skin.
 A video clip for the song was also published the day before the series premiered in Italy.

 The opening theme song for the second season changed.
 Skin and Buonvino collaborated on a variation of the original opening sequence song titled Revolution Bones.
 Ian Arber composed additional music for the second season.

-On December 20, 2019 the full soundtrack I Medici (Music from the Original TV Series) was released by Sugar Music with a total of 47 tracks composed by Paolo Buonvino.
+On 20 December 2019 the full soundtrack I Medici (Music from the Original TV Series) was released by Sugar Music with a total of 47 tracks composed by Paolo Buonvino.